Explore Azure Key Vault to Kubernetes

-Azure Key Vault to Kubernetes (akv2k8s) makes Azure Key Vault objects available to Kubernetes in a simple and secure way.
+Azure Key Vault to Kubernetes (akv2k8s) makes Azure Key Vault secrets, certificates and keys available in Kubernetes and/or your application - in a simple and secure way.

-- Azure Key Vault object as a native Kubernetes
+- The akv2k8s Controller syncs Azure Key Vault objects to Kubernetes as native

 The diagram below illustrate the two options:

-For more information about the inner workings of Azure Key Vault for Kubernetes, see Components.
+For more information about the inner workings of Azure Key Vault for Kubernetes, see How it Works.